-Richard Harris of Copps Island Oysters, who has devoted his life to protecting and improving water quality in the Norwalk River, pointed out that water quality in Norwalk Harbor is much improved over the last 20 years (reports available at norwakriver.org).
-He added that the oyster industry brings in a commercial harvest worth \$30 million a year.
+At hearings in Norwalk, we heard from representatives of the shellfish industry who reminded us that the oyster industry brings in a commercial harvest worth \$30 million a year in CT.
 This figure does not include the value of recreational oyster harvests.
 In Norwalk 77,000 acres are considered oyster grounds and roughly 600 people are directly involved in harvesting.
 This number does not include many hundreds more that make up the fringe employment, truck drivers, shippers, inspectors, etc. The kelp industry is a new arrival, with a defined market still emerging.
-Another new industry underway is a large-scale effort to raise oysters on land through the early larval stages when they are most open to predatory forces (aquaculture) and then releasing them to the wild once they set.
+Another new industry underway is a large-scale effort to raise oysters on land through the early larval stages when they are most open to predatory forces and then releasing them to the wild once they set.
 All of these industries, established and emerging, involve food products and are predicated on clean water.
 One instance of contamination will shut down these businesses.

-Our organization along with others such as Trout Unlimited and Harbor Watch work tirelessly, engaging hundreds of volunteers every year, to improve water quality in the Norwalk River and Harbor.
-In 2014 we succeeded in having two sections of the river removed from the Impaired Waterways list by the EPA.
 The Norwalk River watershed has an un-remediated brownfield and a superfund site, which contaminated drinking water in the 1970s and 1980s, so we know what contamination looks like.
 We look back on the leaders of the past who allowed such environmental and economic devastation to occur and wonder 'what were they thinking?'
 The waste from today's oil and gas extraction processes is the 21st century version of these threats.